alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Fail({e.Code}: {e.Message})");
 ```

-What `Match` guarantees:

-- You handle both cases (`Ok` and `Fail`) in one place.
-- The handlers only see the value they're allowed to see (`TSuccess` vs `TError`).

 At some point you need the error value.
 As with `Maybe`, prefer composing and unwrapping once at the boundary.

 **Why no `.Value` property?**

-You might notice the `Result` class above doesn't expose a `public Value` property.
-This is intentional.
-If we exposed it, it would be tempting to write:
+This tutorial `Result` doesn’t expose a `public Value` property.
+That’s intentional: it nudges you toward `Match` instead of manual inspection.

 ```csharp
 // ⚠️ ANTI-PATTERN (hypothetical — not implemented in this tutorial)